COVID-19 update: State Library is gradually reopening and more spaces are now available. Check what’s open before you visit.

 The black&write!
 Writing Fellowships are offered annually to two Aboriginal and/or Torres Strait Islander writers.
 The fellowships include a prize of $10,000, editorial development and publication opportunities.
+The 2021 Fellowship competition will open later this year.
+Find out more about submitting to the competition here.

 The black&write!
 Editing Internships recruit, train and mentor Aboriginal and/or Torres Strait Islander editors.
+Interns get hands-on editing experience while working on the winning Fellowship manuscripts.

 Find out about our Fellowships for Aboriginal and/or Torres Strait Islander writers.